catalinmares/AVL-File-Parser/README.md

 element to its successor and its predecessor in the list and start rebalancing the tree from the new node inserted.

-The function delete treats 4 cases:
+The function delete treats *4 cases*:
 1. The element has duplicates -> In this case we delete the last duplicate from the list of duplicates.
 After deletion we update the end pointer for each duplicate.